 Search the map for the following information

-NSGIC's Corporate Leadership Committee (CLC) initiated interviews with the State Representatives in July 2013, to learn more about the State GIOs and GIS Coordinators as individuals.
-That person you meet at a conference, or talk to on the phone, can become much more interesting when you get to know the actual 'person.'
+NSGIC's Corporate Leadership Committee (CLC) began interviewing the NSGIC State Representatives in July 2013, to learn more about personal side of the State GIOs and GIS Coordinators.
+The individuals that you meet at a conference, talk to on the phone, or trade messages with, can become much more interesting when you get to know the actual 'person.'
 This is a voluntary activity for the GIO's, but we hope to complete the interviews by December 2015 for all member states.

 2013 Geospatial Maturity Assessment (GMA)

 The GMA is a baseline assessment conducted every other year to monitor and validate statewide geospatial capabilities.
 Each state is asked to complete detailed questions that characterize their geospatial programs.
 The 2013 information is available.
 The GMA will be updated by the states during the summer of 2015.

 .
 For each data layer, there are three questions.
 The first is the percentage completion, the second is the annual funding level from the state, and the third is a multiple choice question with several questions about the data layer that will show up in this linked version.
 The order of data layers starting with question 27 is: